badgumby/arch-macbook-air/README.md

    + `reboot`

 28. You should now be greeted with the rEFInd boot loader, and see an option for your Arch Linux partition.

+***

+## Install Aura AUR Helper

+1. Create a directory for the aura PKGBUILD files and enter it.

+   `mkdir ~/aura-bin`
+   `cd ~/aura-bin`

+2. Download aura PKGBUILD from AUR.

+   `wget --no-check-certificate https://aur.archlinux.org/cgit/aur.git/plain/PKGBUILD\?h\=aura-bin --output-document=./PKGBUILD`

+3. Run `makepkg` to build and install aura.

+   `makepkg -si`

+4. You can now install packages from the Arch User Repository using a similar command:

+   `sudo aura -Ax google-chrome`

+***